epid-or/epid-or-ca/README.md

 # epid-or-ca
-Canadian site for traditional olive oil soap business
+Canadian site for a traditional olive oil soap business